Red (animated character)

-She appeared in seven animated shorts in the Golden age of American animation, and was revived to appear in many Hanna-Barbera TV cartoon series from the 1990s on.
+She appeared in seven animated shorts in the Golden age of American animation, and was revived to appear in many Hanna-Barbera TV cartoon series from the 1990s until 2013.

 History

-According to Avery, the character originated at the army, where he helped the sergeant plan training films for the animators at MGM.
+According to Avery, the character originated in the army, where he helped the sergeant plan training films for the animators at MGM.
 When the film was finished, Avery got down to the projection room, where he always "ran the picture for the producer and the whole group".
 When the sergeant spotted the picture, much like the wolf, he roared.
 Word soon spread about the picture among the army.
-The version he showed was the uncensored version, which had a scene that the grandma marries the wolf and has children with him, and the Hays Office found that the scene strongly suggested bestiality.
+The version he showed was the uncensored version, which had a scene where the grandma marries the wolf and has children with him, and the Hays Office found that the scene strongly suggested bestiality.
 The scene was ultimately cut for the theatrical release.

-The character was designed by Claude Smith and animated by Preston Blair, who said that the picture originally was just planned around the wolf and the grandmother (which her design was inspired by the caricatures of Peter Arno), but they soon focused mainly on Red.
-In fact, the character was not rotoscoped, but in fact was drawn from his own imagination.
+The character was designed by Claude Smith and animated by Preston Blair, who said that the picture originally was just planned around the wolf and the grandmother (her design was inspired by the caricatures of Peter Arno), but they soon focused mainly on Red.
+In fact, the character was not rotoscoped, but was drawn from his imagination.
 The first cartoon, garnering 15,000 bookings, was so successful that it garnered various sequels, the first being The Shooting of Dan McGoo.

+Jessica Rabbit of Who Framed Roger Rabbit was inspired by Red.